LensenMcGavin-AI/LensenMcGavin-AI.github.io/_pages/cpd.md

 Independent, vendor‑neutral expertise spanning research, regulation, ethics, and real deployment in Aotearoa.
 Focused on safe, equitable, defensible use.

 ## Register / Enquire
-Email <hello@lm-ai.nz> or call +64 27 454 3578 with desired modules, delivery mode, dates, and audience size.
+Email <hello@lm-ai.nz> or call +64 27 454 3578 with desired modules, delivery mode, dates, and audience size, or complete the short <a href="/cpd-interest">CPD Interest Form</a>.
 We’ll respond with outline and quote.

 Not sure what you need?
 Get in touch — we’ll scope a programme aligned with your strategic objectives.